MadhuAtBerkeley/BristolGorillas2020/README.md

 ## Contact

-If you require any assistance or are interested in this research please do not hesitate to [email me](mailto:dl18206@bristol.ac.uk) or [Tilo Burghardt](mailto:tilo@cs.bris.ac.uk)!
+If you require any assistance or are interested in this research, please do not hesitate to [email me](mailto:dl18206@bristol.ac.uk) or [Tilo Burghardt](mailto:tilo@cs.bris.ac.uk).